-What Is The Difference Between An Orangery And A Conservatory?
+What Is The Difference Between An Orangery & A Conservatory?

-This is a question we get regularly asked at our showrooms by people who are interested in extending their home as most of us are familiar with the conservatory but not as familiar with the orangery.
+what is the difference between an Orangery and a Conservatory?” is a question we get regularly asked at our showrooms by people who are interested in extending their homes, most of us are familiar with the conservatory but not as familiar with the orangery.

-They are similar in some ways and very different in others, so let us give you a little bit of background on both forms of home extension.
+We will start by giving you a little bit of background to both forms of home extension.

 Modern Orangery With French Doors